youse-seguradora/RxWear/README.md

 An optional global default timeout for all Wearable API requests made through the library can be set via `RxWear.setDefaultTimeout(...)`.
 In addition, timeouts can be set when creating a new Observable by providing timeout parameters, e.g. `RxWear.Message.send(nodeId, path, data, 15, TimeUnit.SECONDS)`.
 These parameters override the default timeout.
 When a timeout occurs, a StatusException is provided via `onError()`.
 The timeouts specified here are only used for calls to the Wearable API, e.g. a timeout will not occur when a listener does not emit an item within the specified timeout.
 The RxJava timeout operators can be used for this use case.

-You can also obtain an `Observable<GoogleApiClient>`, which connects on subscribe and disconnects on unsubscribe via `GoogleAPIClientObservable.create(...)`.
+You can also obtain a `Single<GoogleApiClient>`, which connects on subscribe and disconnects on unsubscribe via `GoogleAPIClientSingle.create(...)`.

 The following Exceptions are thrown in the lib and provided via `onError()`: